redwiretechnologies/build-oxygen/README.md

 # build-oxygen
-A package of the submodules to build custom openembedded images for the RWT Oxygen  SDR Development Kit This is currently nuilt on the kirkstone branch of OpenEmbedded/Yocto
+A package of the submodules to build custom openembedded images for the RWT Oxygen  SDR Development Kit This is currently nuilt on the scarthgap branch of OpenEmbedded/Yocto

 OpenEmbedded allows the creation of custom linux distributions for embedded systems.
 It is a collection of git repositories known as layers each of which provides recipes to build software packages as well as configuration information.